 They need to be separate documents.
 You might also want to consider a living will, which states your end-of-life directives.
 If you own real property then you might want a trust as well.
 I'd recommend going over all of your options with an attorney.
 There are a lot of documents that might be...Read more »

 Father pasted two years ago and mom never remarried and I'm an only child.
 Does she need a will if I'm on everything but the house that still has a mortgage?
 She only has a retirement acct, bank acct, car paid off, jewelry and the house.
-She has already paid everything to be laided by my dad....
+She has already paid everything to be laided by...
 Read more »

 She will need to create a beneficiary deed and/or a trust to avoid probate, even if you will be her only surviving heir.I would suggest that she meet with an estate planning attorney to go over all of her options for avoiding probate.